eduandebruijne/admin-bundle/README.md

 }
 ```

 At this point the admin panel should work completely.
-Now you can start added your own entities and admins to manage them.
+Now you can start adding your own entities and admins.

-#### Create custom entity
+#### Example entity

----
 ```php
 <?php